bcdasilv/flask-pymongo/README.md

 # flask-pymongo
-Backend with db access for the class sample.
+Backend with db access for the class example.